 Assistive Technology - Memory Aids

-As these changes develop, individuals may find it more challenging to manage daily routines and tasks.
+As these changes develop, individuals may find it harder to manage everyday activities.
 However, with the right support, independence and quality of life can still be maintained.

 Today’s market offers a variety of assistive tools and memory aids that are designed not only to support safety and routine but also to reduce stress for both the individual and their caregivers.